telerik/ajax-docs/api/server/Telerik.Web.UI/RadUpload.md

 #### Remarks
 You can cancel the removing of the file input items by returning
             false in the javascript function.

+###  OnClientFileSelected `String`

+Gets or sets the name of the client-side function which will be executed when a file input value changed.

 ###  OverwriteExistingFiles `Boolean`